Christian's Coalition

-Christian's Coalition (also known as Team Cage) was a villainous professional wrestling faction in Total Nonstop Action Wrestling (TNA) led by Christian Cage.
-Shortly after the disbanding of the stable, the Team Cage name was used at TNA's Lockdown for Christian's teams.
+Christian Coalition or Team Cage was a villainous professional wrestling faction led by Christian Cage.
+Originally founded in Total Nonstop Action Wrestling (TNA) as the Christian Coalition, after originally disbanding of the stable, the Team Cage name was used at TNA's Lockdown for Christian's teams.

 The Christian Coalition name was recycled from Christian and Tomko in World Wrestling Entertainment (WWE), where they referred to Christian's fan base as the Christian Coalition.

 History

 Formation

-Reprising that shared role between the two started from 2004-2005 in WWE, Christian Cage originally brought Tomko in to TNA as a personal enforcer in late-2006 to help him regain the NWA World Heavyweight Championship.
+Reprising that shared role between the two started from 2004 to 2005 in WWE, Christian Cage originally brought Tomko in to TNA as a personal enforcer in late-2006 to help him regain the NWA World Heavyweight Championship.
 It proved a smart move on his part when Tomko helped him defeat reigning champion Abyss and Sting in a triple threat elimination match at the January 2007 Final Resolution pay-per-view event.

 During the same event, Kurt Angle became the number one contender to the NWA World Heavyweight title and moved into a feud with Cage.
 To prepare for his match with Angle, Cage brought Scott Steiner in as a "trainer", citing an intense dislike Steiner had for Angle at the time (which Steiner later explained as all contract negotiations involving himself having been put on indefinite hold by Angle's coming to TNA).
 This also proved to be good strategy when the "Christian Coalition", as the three men now referred to themselves, helped Cage retain his title at February's Against All Odds.

 Although all three men were working together on Cage's behalf, from the start there was dissension evident.
 Tomko frequently commented on his distrust and dislike of Steiner, and after he won a match over new number one contender Samoa Joe on an episode of Impact!, Tomko began demanding a shot at Cage's title.
 Later he took a (kayfabe) sudden trip to Japan (which had actually been set up well in advance, to compete for the IWGP Tag Team Championship along with Giant Bernard) that coincided with the Destination X pay-per-view.
 During the event Steiner also abandoned Cage prior to his main event match, forcing him to seek out a replacement enforcer for the event.
 He would be unsuccessful in that venture, yet still manage to defeat Samoa Joe to retain his NWA World Heavyweight title.